hchengv/avxbls/README.md

 ## Overview

-AVXBLS is on the basis of [BLST](https://github.com/supranational/blst) and provides latency-optimized and throughput-optimized AVX-512 implementations of BLS12-381 signature.
+AVXBLS is on the basis of [BLST](https://github.com/supranational/blst) and provides latency-optimized AVX-512 implementations of optimal ate pairing on BLS12-381.

 <!--- ==================================================================== --->